 Selecting Heaps using their Base String

 9. Having selected each of the base strings, right click to terminate selection.
-You need to provide a surface to compare these triangles to.
+You need to provide a surface to compare these triangles too.
 We are looking at triangular columns of data.
-Since we only have the base strings as a reference we will select the Inclined Pla
+Since we only have the base strings as a reference we will select the Inclined Plane

 Selecting the Reference Surface to Project to

-10. The results of these calculations can be plotted as a table and/or viewed in a reports as shown overleaf.
-The table will be plotted in graphics as shown above.
+10. The results of these calculations can be plotted as a table and/or viewed in a report as shown below.
+A table will be plotted in graphics as shown above.
 Individual heap quantities are identified by the labelling of their base string.